Relations between cusp forms sharing Hecke eigenvalues: Abstract

 \section{Abstract}

 In this paper we consider the question of when the set of Hecke eigenvalues of a cusp form on $\GL_n(\A_F)$ is contained in the set of Hecke eigenvalues of a cusp form on $\GL_m(\A_F)$ for $n \leq m$.
+This question is closely related to a question about finite dimensional representations of an abstract group, which also we consider in this work.

 { \today}